WeisongZhao/PANELJ/README.md

 </p>

 rFRC (rolling Fourier ring correlation) mapping and simplified PANEL (Pixel-level ANalysis of Error Locations) (w/o RSM) pinpointing.
 This repository will be in continued development.
 The full PANEL can be found in [PANELM](https://github.com/WeisongZhao/PANELM).
 If you find this useful, please cite the corresponding publication.
-[Weisong Zhao et al. Quantitatively mapping local quality at super-resolution scale by rolling Fourier ring correlation, <!-- Nature Methods -->, X, XXX-XXX (2022)](https://www.nature.com/nmeth/).
+[Weisong Zhao et al. Quantitatively mapping local quality at super-resolution scale by rolling Fourier ring correlation, <!-- Nature Biotechnology -->, X, XXX-XXX (2022)](https://www.nature.com/nbt/).
 More details on [Wiki](https://github.com/WeisongZhao/PANELJ/wiki/).
 If it helps your research, please cite our work in your publications.

 <br>
 <br>